Figure Eight Island: Wildlife

 The local chapter of the National Audubon Society has recorded 104 different species of birds on Figure Eight.
 Most live in Rich Inlet, generally considered the southernmost nesting area for the critically endangered Great Lakes piping plover.
 In 2015, approximately 800 Least Tern nested on the northern section of the island, making it the largest Least Tern colony in the state and one of the largest on the Eastern seaboard.
 Other birds that nested there include American Oystercatchers, Common Terns, Black Skimmers, Piping Plovers, Wilson's Plovers and Willets.
 Savannah Sparrows, Atlantic Plovers, Greater Yellowlegs, and pelicans have been found in Mason Inlet to the south.

+The Shark Research Institute has recorded two non-fatal shark attacks on surfers at Figure Eight; the first on 8 August 2010 and the second on 27 August 2014.

+On June 2, 2023, the bodies of a mother pygmy sperm whale and her calf washed up on the island.
+In June 2025, the rib and jaw bones from a baleen whale that had been cut by humans were reported on the island.
+The National Oceanic and Atmospheric Administration opened an investigation to determine what happened to the baleen whale.

 Conservation

 Sea turtles have been monitored and protected on the island since 1986 and monitored daily.
 Sea turtle nests are cordoned off for protection.
 In 2016, there were 8 nests on the island.
 In 2001 and 2002, the homeowners association commissioned a survey of endangered plants and animals on the island, including piping plovers, sea turtles, sea beach amaranth, and marine mammals.
 The University of North Carolina at Wilmington surveyed the island's bird populations as part of the $50,000 "Mason Inlet Relocation Project" commissioned by New Hanover County.